rachelngordon/chicago-cta-ridership/README.md

 # chicago-cta-ridership
-Course project analyzing CTA ridership in Chicago from 2001 to 2020
+Analyzing CTA ridership in Chicago from 2001 to 2020

 Answers the following questions: